tstack/lnav/docs/source/ui.rst

 The second to last line is the bottom status bar, which shows the following:

-* the line number of the top line, starting from zero;
+* the line number of the focused line, starting from zero;
 * the location within the view, as a percentage;
 * the current search hit, the total number of hits, and the search term;
 * the loading indicator.